SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking-article.md

 ### Associate a session identifier

 Trackers can assign an optional session identifier to playback activity.
-Session identifiers are particularly useful for matching locally collected data with external services.
+Session identifiers are particularly useful for matching locally collected data with external services:

 1. Implement ``PlayerItemTracker/sessionIdentifier-329qf`` to provide a unique identifier for each playback session.
 Consider creating a new identifier for every playback attempt.
 2. Retrieve session identifiers in use with the ``Player/currentSessionIdentifiers(trackedBy:)`` method.
 Use this for debugging, support, or integration with external systems.
 For example, you can display identifiers alongside error messages, copy them to the clipboard, or include them in automated emails to support teams.